DMCApps/NavigationFragment/ReadMe.md

 ##Future Plans and Examples

 ###Complete Features in 'develop' Branch
-- No longer a need for the setNavigationManager(NavigationManagerFragment) method.
-The NavigationFragmentManager is now smart enough to look at it's parent (or parent's parent, etc.) until it finds a NavigationManagerFragment to use.
-- Change ActionBarManager to use the getSupportActionBar() method when setting the title.
-- Save the title in a variable and allow retrieval through getTitle().
-- Need to protect against getFragmentAtIndex( < 0) by checking and returning null.
-- Added in protection against getFragmentAtIndex( > stackSize) by checking and returning null.
-- Expose the current stack size.

 ###In Progress
 - Code clean up into smaller managers to use Builder pattern more effectively